Foods for eye health – Maintain vision and comfort

-Omega-3 has been found to improve a specific underlying cause of dry eye disease known as meibomian gland dysfunction by reducing inflammation and improving secretions of sebum from these glands.
-Because of its anti-inflammatory action, omega-3 may also have the potential to reduce the risk of age-related macular degeneration as this blinding eye disease is known to have underlying inflammatory factors.
+Omega-3 has been found to improve a specific underlying cause of dry eye disease known as meibomian gland dysfunction.
+By reducing inflammation and improving secretions of sebum from these glands.
+Because of its anti-inflammatory action, omega-3 may also have the potential to reduce the risk of age-related macular degeneration.
+Since this blinding eye disease is known to have underlying inflammatory factors.

 Vitamins A, E, and C

-Vitamins with antioxidant effects, such as vitamins A, E, and C, have been shown to provide significant benefits to eye health, including reducing the risk of developing cataract.
-Vitamins E and C can further boost eye health with benefits to the macula, an anatomical part of the retina that detects central vision.
+Vitamins with antioxidant effects, such as vitamins A, E, and C, have shown to provide significant benefits to eye health.
+Including reducing the risk of developing cataract.
+Vitamins E and C can further boost eye health with benefits to the macula.
+An anatomical part of the retina that detects central vision.

-Vitamin A plays an important role in eye health as it is a crucial component of the rod photoreceptors in the retina, which detect light in low-lighting conditions.
+Vitamin A plays an important role in eye health.
+It is a crucial component of the rod photoreceptors in the retina, which detect light in low-lighting conditions.

-Though vitamin A deficiency is very rare in developed countries, those with severe deficiency often develop night blindness.
+Vitamin A deficiency is very rare in developed countries.
+Those with severe deficiency often develop night blindness.

-Vitamin A deficiency is also associated with dry eye, which can lead to damage to the cornea, compromised vision, and poor eye health.
+Vitamin A deficiency is also associated with dry eye.
+This can lead to damage to the cornea, compromised vision, and poor eye health.

-In a form known as beta-carotene, vitamin A was found to contribute reduced risk of macular degeneration – alongside zinc and copper, these three vitamins comprised the original AREDS (Age-Related Eye Disease Study) nutritional supplement found to reduce the likelihood of progressive age-related macular degeneration in at-risk patients.
+In a form known as beta-carotene, vitamin A was found to contribute reduced risk of macular degeneration.
+Along with zinc and copper.
+These three vitamins comprised the original AREDS (Age-Related Eye Disease Study) nutritional supplement found to reduce the likelihood of progressive age-related macular degeneration in at-risk patients.

 Though a nutritional supplement is convenient to help boost eye health, natural food sources are always better.
 Antioxidant-rich foods for eye health include citrus fruits, almonds, sweet potatoes, salmon, avocado, broccoli, and kale.

-As a follow-up to the original AREDS clinical trials, the AREDS2 investigations found that beta-carotene supplementation increased the risk of lung cancer in former smokers.
-Though lutein and zeaxanthin did not provide any superior benefits to eye health compared to beta-carotene in the AREDS nutritional supplement, it was found to be just as good but without the lung cancer risk.
-The current AREDS2 formulation therefore includes vitamins C and E, zinc, copper, lutein, and zeaxanthin.
+AREDS2 was a follow-up to the original AREDS clinical trials.
+The AREDS2 investigations found that beta-carotene supplementation increased the risk of lung cancer in former smokers.
+Lutein and zeaxanthin did not provide any superior benefits to eye health compared to beta-carotene in the AREDS nutritional supplement.
+However, it was found to be just as good but without the lung cancer risk.
+The current AREDS2 formulation now includes vitamins C and E, zinc, copper, lutein, and zeaxanthin.